mhira-project/documentation/docs/1-intro.md

  - The [guide for admins](category/guide-for-admins) is for those who manage access to the software and who customise it for a specific service (e.g., creating user accounts, defining departments).
  - The [installation guide](category/installation-guide) shows how to install and host MHIRA.
 Some previous IT knowledge is recommended for this section.
  - MHIRA allows for creating custom reports.
 The documenation can be found in the [MHIRA reporting guide](category/mhira-reporting-guide)
+ - In [practical scenarios](category) you will find some example on how MHIRA is being used around the world.
  - Information on copyright and contributors is available [here](category/license-and-contributors).
  - For more background about the project please visit the [project-website](https://mhira-project.org/).